joshuagladwin/The-Big-Book-of-Small-Python-Projects/README.md

 # The Big Book of Small Python Projects
 Implementation of the projects found in ["The Big Book of Small Python Projects"](https://inventwithpython.com/bigbookpython/) by Al Sweigart (No Starch Press, 2021)

+Where possible, I've tried to think of ways to change and add to each project, to add my own touch to them.
+I've also completed some of the suggested entensions where they appear, though these are not explicitly walked-through in the book.

 ## Project List

 | Project | Description | Tags |